ehoang0106/blog/source/_drafts/application-load-balancer.md

 ## Encountered Issues

 Initially, I designed a system with two auto-scaling groups running simultaneously in two regions.
-However, I realized this was not cost-effective, so I redesigned it and have to right the terraform code again.
+However, I realized this was not cost-effective, so I redesigned it and have to write the terraform code again.

 Also while setting up auto scaling with Terraform, I spent hours troubleshooting why the auto scaling group wasn’t created—only to realize I had referenced the security group by name instead of id (`security_groups = [aws_security_group.my_sg.id]`).